karisuchy/Pewlett-Hackard_Analysis/README.md

 ## Overview

-The purpose of the new analysis is well defined offering retirment package to those who meet certain criteria Looking ahead to prepare for future vacancies
+The purpose of the new analysis is to provide Pewlet-Hackard with the information needed to develop a well defined retirment package to those who meet certain criteria and prepare their company for the coming "silver tnsanmi" as large numbers of their employees retire.
+My goal is to help them understand:
 Assist HR with employee research.
 Specific questions:
-Who will be retiring?
-How many positions will PH need to fill?
+- Who will be retiring?
+- How many positions will PH need to fill?
-Help future-proof PH by generating a list of all employees eligible for retirement package.
+- Generating a list of all employees eligible for retirement package based on predetermined criteria.

-Data is stored on six different tables.
-Use SQL to build an employee database. data modeling, engineering, and analysis
+To accomplish this task, I will use the data stored on six different tables to create an SQL database. data modeling, engineering, and analysis

 Mentoring program: experienced and successful employees stepping back into a part-time role instead of retiring completely.
 Their new role in the company would be as a mentor to the recently hired employees.